fkie-cad/amides/README.md

 Location of the SIEM detection rules and corresponding matches and evasions are defined by `--rules-dir` and `--events-dir`.
 SIEM rule filters and events are loaded by the `RuleSetDataset`-class of the `amides.sigma` module.
 The `--malicious-samples-type` flag determines the type of malicious samples used for training. `rule_filters` uses the SIEM rule filters, `matches` takes the actual attack events.

 After normalization, the feature extractor converts all samples into TF-IDF vectors.
 With the `--vectorization` option, other feature extraction and vectorization methods are available.
 The vectors are later used to fit the SVM model.
 The `--search-params` flag determines if the hyper-parameters of the SVM should be optimized, or the SVM should just be fitted on default parameters.
-Currently, the optimization is performed by the `GridSearchCV` class of `scikit-learn`. `GridSearchCV` uses a Stratified-K-Fold approach when cross-validating.
-The `--cv` flag determines the number of folds for the .
-The scoring function used for optimization is specified by `--scoring`.
-The default scoring function is 'f1-score'.
+Currently, the optimization is performed by the `GridSearchCV` class of `scikit-learn`. `GridSearchCV` exhaustively generates candidates from a grid of parameter values.
+The currently pre-set range of parameter values has been discovered throughout various experiments performed during the AMIDES development.
+The cross validation splitting strategy is a Stratified-K-Fold approach.
+The `--cv` flag determines the number of folds.
+The score function used to evaluate a parameter setting is specified by `--scoring`.
+The default score function is 'f1-score', but nearly all score functions of `sklearn.metrics` are compatible.

 After parameters have been established and the model has been fit, an additional output-scaler is created.
 The `--mcc-scaling` flag determines if the scaler range is determined by the mcc values on the benign training data.
 The `--mcc-threshold` determines the threshold value that is applied symmetrically to determine the required value range.